tanawadeatharva/BharatVECTO/User Manual/README.txt

 defines the included files and their order.

-The script "convert.bat" uses the files.txt to find all needed files and generates the help.html in the "output" directory using pandoc [2].
+The script "convert.bat" uses the files.txt to find all needed files and generates the help.html using pandoc [2].

 The output help.html is self-contained (all images and scripts are contained in the html), except the mathjax library which is loaded via the internet.